 HIGH SPEED RAIL TRAVEL

 China already has the longest high-speed rail network of its kind in the world and it continues to expand and update the fleet.
 In 2015, about 961 million people used it for travel.
 It is modern, clean and reliable.
 Recently China has launched its newest train Fuxing (Rejuvination), further cutting down the travel time Beijing-Shanghai.
-Travelling on the highspeed rail is great way to experience modern China.
+Travelling on the highspeed rail is great way to experience modern travel to China and is one of many China travel tips.
 Due to continued rail connectivity, some remote parts of China have become much more accessible.
 Turpan, Dunhuang and other parts of Southwest China for example.

 Hangyang Ling Tomb (Tomb of Emperor Jingdi, the fourth emperor of the Western Han Dynasty).
 The site of the Terracotta Warriors is world famous; however, Hangyang Tomb is also amazing for people who are into history and archeology.
 It is only a 10 minutes’ drive from Xian Xianyang International Airport and can be easily incorporated into part of the city program.
 This is the site of the eastern-most Western Han Imperial Mausoleum on the Loess Plateau (there are a total of 9).
 The Yangling Mausoleum is the joint tomb of Liu Qi, the fourth Emperor of the Western Han Dynasty (206 BC - 220 AD) and his Empress, Wang.
 Empress Wang, mother of the famous Han Wudi, died in 126 BC and was buried in Yangling alongside her husband's tomb.
 Construction of the mausoleum took 28 years, beginning in 153 BC and ending when the empress died.
 The mausoleum covers an area of more than ten square kilometers—nearly six kilometers east to west, and up to three kilometers north to south.
 In ancient China it was the custom that an empress, although she held much power, be buried separately from her husband.